 The Denbigh was built by John Laird, Sons & Co. in Birkenhead, England (near Liverpool) which also built turreted ironclads for the Confederate Navy.
 She was commissioned by Robert Gardner of Manchester (who paid £10,150 for her) and was launched in August 1860.
-She was subsequently sold to the European Trading Company which was a partnership between merchants in Mobile, Manchester, and Paris.
+She was then sold to the European Trading Company which was a partnership between merchants in Mobile, Paris, and Manchester.
 It was that firm that ran the Denbigh between Mobile and the neutral Spanish port of Havana.

-The Denbigh was built of iron, had a single smoke stack, and was propelled by a paddle wheel on either side.
-She had several features that made her ideal for running the blockade including a "light" draft of only seven feet which allowed her to run through shallow channels in Mobile Bay where the blockading ships dared not venture on account of their "heavier" draft.
-Her other attributes were described by William Watson, a famous blockade-running master:
+The Denbigh was 162 tons, about 182 feet long, and about 22 feet wide in the beam.
+She had an iron hull, a single mast and smoke stack, and a paddle wheel on either side.
+There were several features that made her ideal for running the blockade, including a maximum speed of almost 14 knots which was relatively fast for a ship of that type, and a "light" draft of only seven feet which allowed her to run through shallow channels in Mobile Bay where the blockading ships dared not venture on account of their "heavier" draft.
+Her attributes were summarized by William Watson, a famous blockade-running master as follows: